-More Australian mothers than ever before are giving the thumbs up to Baltic amber teething necklaces for curing more than just a little teething pain.
+More mothers than ever before are giving the thumbs up to the amber teething necklace for curing more than just a little teething pain.

 Baltic amber has centuries of history with traditional medicine in Europe, and more recently the use of amber for teething relief has become popular in many other parts of the world, including Australia.